Brazil minister urges unified voice as Bolsonaro downplays coronavirus

 Still, the far-right president, a former army captain, told evangelical Christian leaders in a video address on Sunday that "it seems the matter of the virus is starting to go away."

-In the interview airing later on Sunday, however, Mandetta warned that the hardest days of the outbreak will be felt in May and June.
+Mandetta warned however that the hardest days of the outbreak in Brazil will be felt in May and June.

 "The behavior of society is what will dictate the coming weeks," the minister added.
 "When you see people entering bakeries, supermarkets, queueing one close to the other, this is clearly wrong," he said.

+The main text of the bill needs Senate approval, with votes previously expected to take place on Monday.

+It will now likely be voted on Wednesday, potentially with an adjustment to the central bank's emergency bond-buying powers, Senator Eduardo Gomes said in a live discussion with Arko Advice consultancy.
+That change would mean it would have to return to the lower house.

-(Reporting by Eduardo Simões Writing by Gabriela Mello Editing by Brad Haynes and Steve Orlofsky)
+(Reporting by Eduardo Simões and Anthony Boadle; Writing by Gabriela Mello Editing by Brad Haynes and Alistair Bell)

 ((Gabriela.Mello@thomsonreuters.com; +55 11 5644 7553; Reuters Messaging: gabriela.mello.reuters.com@reuters.net))